What is the Blackmagic Pocket Cinema Camera 4K?

 In one room in particular light levels were so low that I couldn’t read my watch.
 Setting the camera to its Inverse Color mode immediately showed me where my highlights were being clipped around a couple of bare bulbs in the corner of the room.

 Wanting an exposure of around 1/120sec, I pushed the ISO up to 1600 and watched the highlight information reappear on screen.
 Turning off the Inverse Color mode, I had a clean, beautiful image in very low light.

 Those still learning the ropes around moving images will appreciate its user-friendliness.
-Blackmagic has really tried to make a cinema camera for everyone, and so far it really seems like they’ve succeeded.
+Blackmagic has really tried to make a cinema camera for everyone, and has really succeeded.

 If you’re new to video there will be a bit of a learning curve in terms of understanding the jargon that comes with the territory.
 But you can pick that up pretty quickly.
 And once you do, the menu system and controls are so intuitive that you’ll find yourself experimenting with a bit more focus and understanding than you might were you taking your first steps in video on a hybrid mirrorless camera.

 What’s interesting is Blackmagic has taken a real DSLR approach to the camera in terms of its iris and shutter speed adjustments.
 You have controls on the front and back of the camera, and essentially the Pocket Cinema Camera 4K gives you camcorder abilities and terminology in a DSLR-styled body, which will make the shooting process more familiar and intuitive for a lot of users who are new to cinema cameras.